DeadGolden0/AES-Decryptor/README.md

 If everything went correctly, an interface will open; just follow the instructions on the program.

+## ⚠️ Disclaimer
+> [!CAUTION]
+> I disclaim all responsibility for the use of this software.
+This software is provided for educational purposes only and should not be used for any other purpose.
+The user assumes full responsibility for the consequences of its use.

 ## 🤝 Contributing

 Your contributions make the open source community a fantastic place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.